 But no, CBD is becoming more and more popular worldwide, and the reason is that it has been found to hold a surprising array of health benefits.
 Many of these are similar to the benefits of THC, several others differ entirely.

-Not only that, but CBD has also been found to interact directly with the endocannabinoid system, which suggests it can even play a part in promoting the immune system and encouraging a state of homeostasis (general wellbeing).
-This essentially means it can be a great nutritional supplement or addition to a smoothie, offering numerous health benefits even if you don’t suffer from any of the above complaints.
+CBD has also been found to interact directly with the endocannabinoid system, which suggests it can even play a part in promoting and encouraging a homeostasis and general wellbeing.

 We’re sure you’re aware of some of the systems inside the human body and how they each take care of a specific aspect of maintaining health, for example the respiratory system, the endocrine system, and the cardiovascular system.

 You’d be forgiven, however, for never having heard of the endocannabinoid system.

 Despite being a crucial system within the overarching system of the human body, the ECS is a fairly new discovery and still not fully understood.